7 Dangerous Impacts of Implicit Bias in Pharmacy Practice

 This unconscious preconception against a person or group of people is so dangerous that it shouldn’t be anywhere in healthcare.
 Unfortunately, reality doesn’t agree.

-Studies suggest that everyone has some kind of implicit bias that subconsciously affects their perception and judgment of others.
+Studies suggest that everyone has some implicit bias that subconsciously affects their perception and judgment of others.¹ ² Often, this is reflected in hiring practices, which result in the underrepresentation of ethnic and cultural groups in the workplace.

 Implicit bias in pharmacy practice poses a direct threat to patient safety, as illustrated in this blog post.
 As a healthcare professional, your decisions have a direct impact on the health of others.